 The blogging journey

 As a father of 3, I feel I am sufficiently qualified to equate managing a blog to parenting, the process is almost identical from my experience.
 It may be useful to provide context for the narrative and an illustration.

 Birth and the first year

 There is a certain amount of thrill, excitement, anticicpation and nervousness associated with initially publishing your blog.
 In my case I really had no idea what I was in for.
 The same was true with birth of our first child.

-I still remember the day my wife and I drove back from the hospital with our new born child.
-My wife and I were just two bags of nerves, slipping our baby into the baby seat, we quote literally had no idea what we were doing.
-All the preparation and even the classes we attended previously didn’t help.
-We were fumbling, panicing and worried if we were doing things right.
+I still remember the day my wife and I drove back from the hospital with our newborn child.
+We were just two bags of nerves, slipping our baby into the baby seat, we quote literally had no idea what we were doing.
+All the preparation and even the classes we attended previously didn't help.
+We were fumbling, panicking and worried if we were doing things right.

-Here I am publsihing mine in 2014, and I still had alot to learn!
-As a software developer, I am obviously quite excited about the idea of constatnly learning new things and make it my daily goal to try learn something new everyday.
+Here I am publishing mine in 2014, and I still had alot to learn!
+As a software developer, I am obviously quite excited about the idea of constantly learning new things and make it my daily goal to try learn something new every day.
 This is vitally important when it comes to blogging, I was quite literally unprepared for the amount of learning I had to do.

-I pointed out in my first anniversary post all the new concepts I had to start researching, learning and incorporating into daily habits.
-I had some grounding in a few of the subjects, but honestly there is a world of difference between being technically aware or knowledgable and actually implementing it.
+I pointed out in my first-anniversary post all the new concepts I had to start researching, learning and incorporating into daily habits.
+I had some grounding in a few of the subjects, but honestly, there is a world of difference between being technically aware or knowledgeable and actually implementing it.

 The new skills I had to include in my arsenal were: